 How much can you make with mid-term rental arbitrage?

 A typical 2BR unit generates $500-$1,800 in monthly net profit depending on the market.
 In high-demand cities like San Diego, Boston, or Nashville near major hospitals, expect the higher end.
-Over a year, that’s $6,000-$21,600 per unit.
-Scale to 3-5 units and you’re looking at a legitimate full-time income with part-time hours.
+Annual net profit runs $6,000-$21,600 per unit.
+Scale to 3-5 units and you’re looking at a legitimate full-time passive income stream with part-time hours.
+The key is picking markets with strong local demand from traveling medical professionals and corporate clients.

 Is mid-term rental arbitrage legal?

 Yes, in most markets.
-The 30+ day threshold is the key regulatory line.
-Most cities define “short-term rentals” as stays under 30 days—meaning your mid-term operation typically falls outside STR permit requirements, occupancy taxes, and hosting caps.
-You still need landlord permission and a proper sublease structure.
-Always check your specific city and state regulations, but mid-term operators face far fewer legal hurdles than STR hosts.
+The 30-day threshold is the critical regulatory line.
+Most cities define short-term rentals as stays under 30 days, meaning your mid-term operation falls outside STR permit requirements, occupancy taxes, and hosting caps.
+You still need the property owner’s permission in your lease agreement and compliance with local laws.
+Mid-term operators face far fewer legal hurdles than short-term hosts, but always check your specific city’s local regulations.

 What’s the difference between mid-term and short-term rental arbitrage?

-Short-term targets 1-29 night stays (tourists, weekend travelers, business trippers).
-Mid-term targets 30-180 day stays (traveling nurses, corporate relocators, insurance displacement, digital nomads).
-Mid-term has lower per-night revenue but higher occupancy, lower expenses, less management time, and fewer regulatory issues.
-Net profit is often comparable or higher with mid-term.
+Short term rental arbitrage targets 1-29 night stays (tourists, weekend travelers).
+Term rental arbitrage in the mid-term space targets 30-180 day stays (traveling nurses, corporate relocators, insurance displacement, digital nomads).
+Mid-term has lower per-night revenue but higher occupancy (90-100% vs 65-80%), dramatically lower other expenses, less management time, and minimal regulatory burden.
+Net profit is often higher with mid-term once you account for cleaning, supplies, and platform fees.

 What are the best platforms for finding mid-term tenants?

-Furnished Finder is the dominant platform, with over 2 million tenant inquiries in 2025 and an average stay of 107 days.
-Airbnb with a 30+ day minimum stay filter is second.
-Zillow’s furnished rental filter attracts corporate relocators.
-For premium pricing, connect with corporate housing companies and insurance relocation networks directly.
+Furnished Finder dominates with over 2 million inquiries in 2025 and an average 107-day stay.
+Airbnb with 28+ day minimum is second.
+Zillow’s furnished filter attracts corporate relocators and relocating families.
+CHBO connects you directly with corporate clients.
+For premium above-market rates, build relationships with insurance housing networks and travel nurse staffing agencies.